-Compliance and risk management don’t sound very sexy but they are crucial to having a sound business and are drivers to achieving business excellence – we call it Future-Proofing.
 Being compliant not only protects your business, but it can enhance your reputation with your customers, suppliers and your employees – and other important stakeholders, like your bank.

 It is important to remember that every company, from start-ups to ASX listed are at risk if they are not compliant in some respect.
 External investigation and proven compliance breaches presents the following risks to your business:

 We can’t throw an entire company in jail, so the most common consequence for corporations who breach legislation is a fine.

 Fines can range from a small slap on the wrist from ASIC for failing to lodge on time, and million dollar fines for significant breaches of legislation such as the Competition and Consumer Act.